MVCC Implementation

 • Maintains full version chains for each row

-• Implements efficient concurrent access using segment maps
+• Implements efficient concurrent access using concurrent data structures

 • Provides visibility-aware traversal of version chains